articulate/dynamoo/README.md

 ### Caveat emptor

-By design, `dynamoo` only supports the following basic data types for attributes:
+By design, `dynamoo` only supports the following data types for attributes:

   - `Array`
   - `Boolean`
   - `null`
   - `Number`
   - `Object`
+  - `Set` (of strings)
   - `String`

-If you want to use any other fancier types, such as `Map`, `Set`, etc., then this library won't work for you.
+If you want to use any other fancier types, such as `Map`, or `Set` of numbers, etc., then you may need to do some additional work.
+Or file an issue.  :wink: